Nikki Haley has bet her 2024 bid on South Carolina. But much of her home state leans toward Trump

 South Carolina’s lieutenant governor, state treasurer, attorney general and three of its six Republican U.S. House members all back Trump.
 The only congressman to endorse Haley is Rep. Ralph Norman, a longtime ally.

-Trump drew an estimated 50,000 people to a sweltering Fourth of July rally in Pickens, South Carolina, in the strongly conservative Upstate region.
+Trump drew an estimated 50,000 people to a sweltering Fourth of July rally in Pickens, South Carolina, in the strongly conservative Upstate.
 Haley, meanwhile, set a record for her campaign last month with 2,500 people along the state’s southern coast, known for its wealthier and more traditional conservative set.

 John Reed, a businessman from upscale Hilton Head Island who donated to Haley’s 2010 campaign, backed Trump in 2016 and 2020.
 But he is supporting Haley this time because he says she offers a contrast from Trump’s “divisive and disrespectful” tenor.